 CHAPTER II

-DATA SETS AND INSTRUMENTATION
+INSTRUMENTATION AND DATA SETS

 In succession of the CAPE2015 field campaign, the Cape Experiment in 2019 (CapeEx19) utilizes The North Dakota Citation II Research Aircraft with newly implemented, state-of-the-art instruments, and obtained in-situ observations in Florida, convection-induced, cirrus anvils.
 The CapeEx19 field campaign is conducted from late July to early August near Cape Canaveral, Florida.
 For the first research flight on 3 August 2019 the North Dakota Citation II Research Aircraft took off from the Space Coast Regional Airport in Titusville, Florida at 14:24 UTC.
 The aircraft landed back at the Space Coast Regional Airport at 17:25 UTC for a total flight duration of about three hours.
 The aircraft samples convection-induced, cirrus cloud anvils from 15:51:15 to 16:46:00 UTC for a sampling duration of approximately one hour.
 The objective is to investigate the presence of chain aggregates/chain aggregation to improve cirrus cloud modeling as well as improving radar interpretation using an array of observations both remote-sensed and in-situ.